 Our READ UNITED initiative consists of three programs:

-- Real Men Read begins every fall.
-This program places positive male role models in elementary school classroom to read aloud to their assigned class.
+This program places positive male role models in Goshen and Elkhart elementary school classrooms to read aloud to their assigned class.

-- Spring Into Reading begins every spring.
-This program places women into elementary classrooms to read aloud to classes of children.
+This program places volunteers into elementary classrooms to read aloud to classes of children.

 Reading is a critical bridge to success in school, work and life.
 Until third grade, children are generally learning to read; by fourth grade, however, they should be reading to learn.
 At the fourth grade level, coursework gets harder and reading becomes more challenging.
 Students who don't read well have increasing difficulty keeping up- which can lead to bad grades, disengaging from school, and dropping out.

 That's why United Way is creating and leading supportive efforts to help young kids build a strong foundation.